There is no shortage of love in this world, only blockage of it.

 But lately, I’m learning not to think in terms of how much is “enough.”
 I’m learning to live in infinite abundance – no matter how many, or few, lovers are in my life.

-And now I realize, I am complete.
-I’ve always been complete since the day I was born.
-And the best way for me to maintain my sense of completeness, is by not thinking of someone else as my other half, or third, or quarter.
-Instead I will think of all my lovers as unique and beautiful stars, each burning with their own fires, whom I collide and make fireworks with as often as it feels natural, whom I hold and love physically for as long as I need to, and in my heart, forever.
+All my lovers are unique and beautiful stars, each burning with their own fires, with whom I collide and make fireworks as often as it feels natural… whom I hold and love for as long as I need to physically, and in my heart, forever.

 So to Robbie and Josh and, most importantly at the moment, Brad, I will love you always.
 My heart is big enough for all of you, and with each new love, it gets bigger.
 Each new love makes me love and appreciate each of you more.